Deeplocal/scrubber/README.md

    `cd scrubber`

-11. install all the relevant packages (this may take a while, but don't worry— consider washing your hands while you pass the time)
+11. Install all the relevant packages (this may take a while, but don't worry.
+Consider washing your hands while you pass the time)

     `npm i`